soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

    DroidBench-style APKs (`FlowSensitivity1.apk`, `LocationLeak1.apk`,
    `Crypto.apk`) plus small hand-built APKs isolating one feature each (manifest-only activity, XML `onClick`, listener, ICC, `AsyncTask`).
-   Steps 1/2/5 are covered by tests in this pass against the three existing APKs; the feature-isolated APKs are deferred until steps 3/4/7/8 exist.
+   Steps 1/2/5 are covered by tests against the three existing APKs; step 3 likewise — `LocationLeak1.apk`/`FlowSensitivity1.apk` bundle the `android.support.v4`/`v7` compat libraries directly into their own dex, which contain real listener implementations, so no hand-built APK was needed for step 3 either.
+The feature-isolated APKs remain deferred until steps 4/7/8 exist.

 10. **Public API.** A single entry point (e.g. `AndroidCallGraphAlgorithm`) that hides the entry-point plumbing — give it an APK + platforms path,